Section Attack Lesson Plan

 Here I attempt to provide a simplified version of the Section Battle Drill.

-- The section is the weapon
+- The Section is the weapon

 Design and setup of the section

-- Group 1 and Group 2
+- Group 1 (Assault Group 1)

 Fire team responsibilities

-Discuss the roles and loadout notes
+Roles and loadout notes

 Each group has a leader